2026 World Cup Matches in Boston

 - Key players: Mohammed Kudus, Thomas Partey, Iñaki Williams

-- Position in the last World Cup: eliminated in the group stage in Qatar 2022
+- Finish at the last World Cup: eliminated in the group stage at Qatar 2022

 Tips for enjoying Boston during the World Cup

-If you travel to Boston for the World Cup, you'll find a city full of pubs with screens, plans to watch the games in groups, and thousands of fans moving between downtown and Foxborough for the matches at the stadium.
+If you’re traveling to Boston for the World Cup, you’ll find a city full of pubs with big screens, group viewing events, and thousands of fans traveling between downtown and Foxborough for the matches at the stadium.

-- Be clear about your area in the stadium: there will be an area for fans of one team, an area for the other team, and a neutral area where fans wearing jerseys from many countries mix.
-Before paying, check the category, section, and area of your ticket carefully.
-If you try to enter a section that does not correspond to your ticket, you may be relocated or denied entry for security reasons.
+- Know your section in the stadium: the venue will have a section for fans of one team, a section for the other, and a neutral zone where fans from many countries mix.
+Before paying, carefully check the category, section, and zone on your ticket.
+If you try to enter a section that isn’t yours, you may be relocated or denied entry by security.

-- Enjoy the atmosphere in the city: in downtown Boston, you'll find bars showing the games all day long, possible fan zones, and areas where fans gather before going to Foxborough or after the games.
-It's a great way to experience the World Cup even if you don't have a ticket for that day.
+- Soak up the atmosphere in the city: in downtown Boston, you’ll find bars showing matches all day long, potential fan zones, and areas where fans gather before heading to Foxborough or after the games end.
+It’s a great way to experience the World Cup even if you don’t have a ticket for that day.

-To enjoy the experience without any surprises, the most important thing is to buy the right ticket and check the category, sector, and zone in detail.
-This will ensure you are in the right stand, avoid access problems, and allow you to focus solely on cheering and enjoying the World Cup to the fullest.
+To enjoy the experience without any surprises, the most important thing is to buy the right ticket and carefully check the category, section, and zone.
+This ensures you’re in the right section, avoids access issues, and lets you focus solely on cheering and enjoying the World Cup to the fullest.

 Other 2026 World Cup venues near Boston

-If you want to take advantage of your trip to see more than one match in different cities, there are several venues relatively close by that you can easily reach by plane or train from Boston:
+If you want to make the most of your trip by watching more than one match in different cities, there are several venues relatively close by that you can easily reach by plane or train from Boston:

 - New York (MetLife Stadium): about 4 hours by car or 1 hour by plane